Updated 03 September 2020

 We’ve grown used to thinking of Conservative governments as being all about tax cuts.
 But a leading economic think tank has warned that tax rises are now necessary to deliver on spending plans.
 We offer some predictions based on the options available to the new Chancellor.
 Article by Nick Green.

-Pressure is mounting on the newly appointed Chancellor, Rishi Sunak, to increase taxes in his Budget on 11 March.
+Pressure is mounting on the newly appointed Chancellor, Rishi Sunak, to increase taxes in his November Budget.
 A report by the Institute of Fiscal Studies (IFS) has claimed that the government’s existing spending plans and economic targets will not be possible without turning once again to taxpayers.

 The Conservatives’ election manifesto committed to a number of fiscal targets, including strict rules on borrowing, but also pledged not to raise income tax, National Insurance or VAT.
 Having also made bold spending commitments, the government now faces a black hole in its finances that needs some urgent filling in.

 Of course income tax, NI and VAT are not the only taxes out there.
 Several other potential sources of tax revenue suggest themselves, so it’s likely that the upcoming Budget will involve a raid on at least one of those.
+The first 2020 Budget in March saw most areas escape, but they may not be so lucky this time in the wake of coronavirus and lockdown.
 Here are the possible targets in the Chancellor’s sights.